Basic Approach and Policy

-What we do at Olympus matters to the people we serve, and how we do our work matters to our stakeholders.
-To help our management team and employees put Our Purpose and Our Core Values into practice, we developed a single, simplified resource, the Olympus Global Code of Conduct, which replaces the Olympus Group Corporate Conduct Charter and Code of Ethics.
-The updated Global Code of Conduct went into effect on September 27, 2019, and is available online in 18 languages.
+What we do at the Olympus Group matters to the people we serve, and how we do our work matters to our stakeholders.
+To help our management team and employees put Our Purpose and Our Core Values into practice, we have developed a single, simplified resource, the Olympus Global Code of Conduct, which replaces the Olympus Group Corporate Conduct Charter and Code of Ethics.
+The updated Global Code of Conduct went into effect in 2019 and is available online in 18 languages.

 Acting with Integrity Matters

 The Olympus Global Code of Conduct builds on our 100-year tradition of innovation, positive contributions to society, and unwavering commitment to integrity.
 It explains the standards of conduct expected of our management team and employees and guides them as they conduct business with integrity.
 The Olympus Global Code of Conduct reflects a comprehensive declaration of Olympus's stance on Environmental, Social, and Governance sustainability matters (ESG), and we formulate specific ESG-related policies based on this Code.

 Our activities are based on Our Purpose of "making people's lives healthier, safer and more fulfilling."
 Following Our Purpose, we are committed to conducting our affairs with integrity and accordingly will comply with applicable laws and regulations.
 The Olympus Global Code of Conduct is the foundation for our policies and is required to be read, understood, and followed by our management team and employees.
 We are committed to acting in accordance with the Global Code of Conduct in our global corporate activities.

 Our global Compliance function works to raise awareness of the Olympus Global Code of Conduct and related compliance policies by providing management teams and employees with the resources and training they need to do business with integrity, treat customers, suppliers, and third-party business partners fairly, and report concerns when they arise.